nikhilrana13/CityVibe---full-stack-event-dining-booking-platform/README.md

 🌆 CityVibe – Urban Event & Dining Platform

-CityVibe is a full-stack event discovery and dining reservation platform where users can explore events, book tickets, and reserve restaurant tables in their city.
+CityVibe is a full-stack urban discovery platform where users can explore local events, book event tickets, and reserve restaurant tables in their city.

-Organizers can create and manage events or restaurant listings through a dedicated dashboard, while administrators verify organizers and maintain platform quality.
+Organizers can create and manage events or restaurant listings through a dedicated organizer dashboard, while administrators verify organizers and manage the platform through an admin dashboard.

-The platform integrates secure authentication, Stripe payments, dynamic ticket inventory management, and a scalable REST API fully documented using Swagger.
+The platform integrates secure authentication, Stripe payments, dynamic ticket inventory management, optimized APIs with pagination/filtering/sorting, and a scalable backend fully documented using Swagger.

-CityVibe simulates a real-world marketplace similar to BookMyShow + Zomato, combining event discovery and dining reservations in one platform.
+CityVibe simulates a real-world marketplace similar to a combination of BookMyShow + Zomato, bringing both event discovery and dining reservations into a single platform.

+🚀 Highlights

+🎟️ Event discovery and ticket booking platform

+🍽️ Restaurant reservation system

+🔐 Firebase authentication with Google login

+💳 Stripe payment integration (Test Mode)

+📚 Fully documented REST APIs using Swagger

+📊 Organizer analytics dashboard

+👑 Admin panel for organizer verification

+⚡ APIs with pagination, filtering, and sorting

+🔄 Infinite scroll for event and restaurant listings

+🎫 Dynamic ticket inventory management

 ✨ Features: